Savlms/Genesys-Application/README.md

 1.) cd into the directory

-2.) use "node .\index.js" to run and view the output.
+2.)
+Go to terminal and run the code